XenDana/TrueOrigin/backend/README.md

 3. Run `dfx start --background`
 4. Run `dfx deploy`

-Your application should now running on Canister which run locally on purt  `4943`.
+Your application should now running on Canister which run locally on port  `4943`.